Prom Night (2008 film): Plot

-Winn finds the body of the real Howard Ramsey in his car trunk in the parking lot.
-He then goes up to the room booked under Ramsey's name and finds the housekeeper's body.
-He sounds the emergency alarm and has the hotel evacuated.
-Donna quickly goes back up to her room to retrieve her mother's shawl, but runs into Fenton.
-After a short altercation, Donna escapes.
-Winn orders the SWAT team to search the hotel, but they find no sign of Fenton.
+Winn finds the body of the man whose name Fenton has been using in trunk of the man's car in the parking lot of the hotel.
+Winn then goes up to the room Fenton booked and finds the housekeeper's body.
+As Winn has the hotel evacuated, Donna goes back up to her room to find Lisa and retrieve her mother's shawl; while there, she runs into Fenton and escapes.
+The SWAT team search the hotel but find no sign of him.

-Donna and her boyfriend Bobby are escorted back to Donna's house, where Winn orders back up to keep Fenton away.
-Inside, Donna experiences a bad dream and awakens suddenly.
-She then discovers Bobby is dead after having his throat slashed.
-She sees a shadow in the hallway and retreats to her closet to hide, only to find it is Winn coming upstairs.
-Before she can leave, the intruder appears in the closet and prepares to kidnap her.
-Donna begins to fight him and a violent struggle ensues.
-As Fenton is about to stab Donna, Winn returns and shoots Fenton several times in the chest, killing him.
+Donna and her boyfriend Bobby are escorted back to Donna's house, where Winn orders back up protection.
+Inside, Donna has a dream that Fenton is in the bathroom with her.
+Waking up, she goes to the bathroom and closes the window.
+Upon heading back into her bedroom, Donna discovers Bobby's corpse, his throat slashed.
+She retreats to her closet to hide, only to find Fenton inside already.
+Winn shows up and looks for Fenton, realizing his partner Nash is dead.
+Donna tries to escape Fenton; as he is about to stab her, Winn shoots Fenton several times, killing him for good.

-As Donna mourns over Bobby's body and is joined by her Aunt and Uncle, Winn consoles her and tells her it is finally over.